Via (electronics): In printed circuit boards

 A via, sometimes called PTV or plated-through-via, should not be confused with a plated through hole (PTH).
-Via is used as an interconnection between copper layers on a PCB while the PTH is generally made larger than vias and is used as a plated hole for acceptance of component leads - such as non-SMT resistors, capacitors, and DIP package IC.
+A via is used as an interconnection between copper layers on a PCB while the PTH is generally made larger than vias and is used as a plated hole for acceptance of component leads - such as non-SMT resistors, capacitors, and DIP package IC.
 PTH can also be used as holes for mechanical connection while vias may not.
 Another usage of PTH is known as a castellated hole where the PTH is aligned at the edge of the board so that it is cut in half when the board is milled out of the panel - the main usage is for allowing one PCB to be soldered to another in a stack - thus acting both as a fastener and also as a connector.

 Three major kinds of vias are shown in right figure.
 The basic steps of making a PCB are: making the substrate material and stacking it in layers; through-drilling of plating the vias; and copper trace patterning using photolithography and etching.
 With this standard procedure, possible via configurations are limited to through-holes.
 Depth-controlled drilling techniques such as using lasers can allow for more varied via types.
-(Laser drills can also be used for smaller and more precisely positioned holes than mechanical drills produce.)
+Laser drills can also be used for smaller and more precisely positioned holes than mechanical drills produce.
 PCB manufacturing typically starts with a so-called core, a basic double-sided PCB.
 Layers beyond the first two are stacked from this basic building block.
 If two more layers are consecutively stacked from bottom of core, you can have a 1-2 via, a 1-3 via and a through hole.
 Each type of via is made by drilling at each stacking stage.
 If one layer is stacked on top of the core and other is stacked from the bottom, the possible via configurations are 1-3, 2-3 and through hole.
 The user must gather information about the PCB manufacturer's allowed methods of stacking and possible vias.
 For cheaper boards, only through holes are made and antipad (or clearance) is placed on layers which are supposed not to be contacted to vias.